ktcshust/Football2Twitch/README.md

 ﻿# Football2Twitch

-A chat bot that posts live football results to Twitch.
+A chat bot that posts live football fixtures to Twitch, ideal to improve engagement.

 ## Status